jkrasinger/Enphase-Envoy-mqtt-json/README.md

 - Go to Supervisor -> Add-on Store.
 - Click on the "Hamburger Menu" in the upper right corner and select refresh/neu laden.

-Now you should see the local Add-on Envoy-to-mqtt
+Now you should see the local Add-on Envoy-to-mqtt.
+A Page refresh (typically a press of "F5") may be necessary depending on Browser.

 <img src="images/Screenshot_HA-localaddon.jpg">